kadras-io/package-for-knative-serving/README.md

 ## References

-This package is a fork of the [Knative Serving](https://github.com/vmware-tanzu/community-edition/tree/main/addons/packages/knative-serving) package used in Tanzu Community Edition, but not supported anymore.
+This package is based on the original [Knative Serving](https://github.com/vmware-tanzu/community-edition/tree/main/addons/packages/knative-serving) package used in Tanzu Community Edition before its retirement.

 ## Supply Chain Security